How are Cancel and Terminate Request alike?

 What about the Cancel button that end users see?

 The Cancel action in ZPortal behaves exactly like the Terminate Request action.
-Additionally, both Terminate and patron-side Cancel result in the “Request no longer required” message appearing in the request:
+Both Terminate and patron-side Cancel result in the “Request no longer required” message appearing in the request: